Board: Burton Process Off-Axis

 Jibbing: Much like buttering this board is a dream to jib on.
 It locks into presses, slides easily, and wants more from every jib you have.
 There’s enough snap when locked into a press to pop out of any feature.

 Carving: Depending on the snow it was decent for hard carving, you just had to be aware that over center flexing the board would cause it to wash out.
 Can you hard carve on it?
 Definitely.
 Would I do it all the time?
 Nope.

 Rider in Mind: The park guy that wants a lively board with camber that can have pop but also be forgiving.

 Personal Thoughts: It was weird feeling that spot where the camber meets the flat wash out on me.
 If it had happened once I would have thought it was just me, but it happened numerous times on different obstacles.
 I also noticed that it would wash out on hard carves when being pressed through the apex of the turn harder.
 Overall it’s a fun ride and has some stuff that sticks out but I kind of wish I had been on the next size up.

-Comparable Boards: Rome Agent, Endeavor Live, Yes Basic
+Comparable Boards: Niche Knew, Endeavor Live, Yes Basic

 Support your local snowboard shop buy locally.
 Find a shop here.

 This board was loaned to us for review from Burton Snowboards marketing department.